What is child abuse and neglect?

 As well as the five main subtypes of child maltreatment, researchers have identified other types, including:

-- foetal abuse (i.e., behaviours by pregnant mothers that could endanger a foetus, such as the excessive use of tobacco, alcohol or illicit drugs);
+- fetal abuse (i.e., behaviours by pregnant mothers that could endanger a fetus, such as the excessive use of tobacco, alcohol or illicit drugs);

 - bullying, or peer abuse;

 - sibling abuse;

 - institutional abuse (i.e., abuse that occurs in institutions such as foster homes, group homes, voluntary organisations such as the Scouts, and child care centres);

 - organised exploitation (e.g., child sex rings, child pornography, child prostitution); and

 - state-sanctioned abuse (e.g., female genital mutilation in parts of Africa, the "Stolen Generations" in Australia) (Corby, 2006; Miller-Perrin & Perrin, 2007).